City & Guilds Level 5 Diploma in Occupational Health and Safety Practice

 Learners can complete units in any order to best suit their current projects and workload.

-- Attending an initial portfolio visit at the learner’s workplace to meet, discuss the qualification requirements and help develop a completion schedule
+- Completing an induction with learners to discuss the qualification requirements and help them develop a completion schedule.

-- Assessing learners’ narrative statements and documented supporting evidence and giving them feedback, including any corrective actions required
+- Assessing their statements and evidence against the assessment criteria and giving them feedback, including any corrective actions required.

 Balancing life and work can be difficult, which is why we offer this as an alternative to academic qualifications.
 Vocational qualifications assess the application of practical skills and knowledge in the workplace, rather than being classroom and exam-based.